Research

 Drug Resistance

-Most ovarian cancer patients receive a combination of carboplatin and paclitaxel chemotherapy, but less than half respond to paclitaxel.
-Enhanced response to primary chemotherapy could improve outcomes in the majority of non-responders by combining targeted therapy with paclitaxel.
-Through high throughput Kinome siRNA screen, we identified more than 30 kinases that regulate paclitaxel sensitivity in ovarian cancer cells.
-Knockdown of kinases such as IKBKB and STK39 enhance paclitaxel sensitivity by increasing microtubule stability regulated by microtubule associated protein 4 (MAP4).
-Knockdown of kinases that modulate the pentose phosphate shunt such as PFKFB2 also enhance the response to paclitaxel in ovarian and breast cancer cells with wild type TP53.
+Most ovarian cancer patients receive a combination of carboplatin and paclitaxel chemotherapy, but less than half of their cancers respond to paclitaxel.
+Enhanced response to primary chemotherapy could improve outcomes for the majority of non-responders by combining targeted therapy with paclitaxel.
+Using a kinome siRNA screen, we identified more than 30 kinases that regulate paclitaxel sensitivity in ovarian cancer cells (Cancer Res, 2011).
+Knockdown of kinases such as IKBKB and STK39 enhances paclitaxel sensitivity by increasing microtubule stability regulated by microtubule-associated protein 4 (MAP4; Clin Cancer Res, 2020).
+Knockdown of kinases that modulate the pentose phosphate shunt such as PFKFB2 also enhances the response to paclitaxel in ovarian and breast cancer cells with wild-type TP53 (Clin Cancer Res, 2019).
 Knockdown of Salt-inducible Kinase 2 (SIK2) enhanced sensitivity to paclitaxel, inducing polyploidy and inhibiting PI3K activity.
 SIK2 encodes an AMP-like kinase that is overexpressed in 30% of ovarian cancers, associated with decreased survival.
-We discovered that SIK2 localizes to the centrosome and is required for centrosome splitting.
-It also regulates PI3 kinase activity and class IIa HDAC phosphorylation and nuclear localization.
-SIK2 has been targeted with siRNA in nanoparticles and with the low molecular weight inhibitors ARN-3236 and GRN-300.
-A phase I clinical trial of a SIK2 inhibitor (GRN-300) with paclitaxel is underway with little toxicity Combinations of GRN-300 with PARP inhibitors and ICB are being tested to overcome drug resistance.
+We discovered that SIK2 localizes to the centrosome and is required for centrosome splitting (Cancer Cell, 2010).
+It also regulates PI3 kinase activity and class Iia HDAC phosphorylation and nuclear localization (JCI, 2022).
+SIK2 has been inhibited with the low molecular weight inhibitors ARN-3236 and GRN-300.
+GRN-300 sensitizes ovarian cancer cells to paclitaxel, carboplatin, and PARP inhibitors by different mechanisms.
+GRN-300 also enhances immune checkpoint therapy with anti-PD-L1 in murine models by enhancing T-cell recruitment.
+A Phase I clinical trial of a SIK2 inhibitor (GRN-300) with paclitaxel is underway with little toxicity.

 Funding Support